owentechnologist/roach-battleship/README.md

 ```
 select pk, anchorpoint, battleship_class, quadrant from battleship order by quadrant asc;
 ```
-## Run the populate_quadrants.py program to write a bunch of battlships into the database:
+## Run the populate_quadrants.py program to write a bunch of battleships into the database:

 ```
 python3 populate_quadrants.py <number_of_ships_to_create>